 In 2014, she was the recipient of the BlogHer Photo of The Year Award in the category of Selfie for an image from her participation in the #365feministselfie Instagram project, which is ongoing to this day.
 In 2016, she was featured on HuffPo's Love + Sex podcast about her Year of Celibacy project.
 Her poetry has been published in the collections WOMb: Celebrating Mothers and Ink Spills: A Your Hearts Anthology and was honored as the 4th place nomination for Poem of The Year in 2018 by Her Heart Poetry and Artlixir Poetry.
 Her poetry and prose collection manic pixie suicide mistress debuted in 2018.

-In her non-digital life, she is a single mom to her two children and the main herder of five cats and two dogs in her Midwestern home town.
+In her non-digital life, she is a single mom to her two children and the main herder of five cats and one giant dog in her Midwestern home town.
 Her favorite color is purple, she loves coffee and good company, and fashion is her weakness.
-You can usually find her putzing around Instagram – but be warned, her personal feed is 85% selfies, with children and/or cats/dogs here and there for good measure.
+You can usually find her putzing around Instagram.